Sex After Baby: What’s Holding Moms Back?

 Hey momma!
 Are you new here?
 If so, let me introduce myself ( If not, hey again!
 Scroll on down to read this post!)

 I’m Chelsea.
 I’m a postpartum support coach and a momma who is committed to keeping it real.
 I’m not going to share how to make your home, your kids or your body perfect.
 I’m here to normalize the chaos, sit with you in the messy parts of motherhood and educate you on what to REALLY expect in postpartum.
+I run a virtual postpartum support program called Postpartum Together where we work through the parts of postpartum you might not have been prepared for.
 You can get my insight on 10 things people won’t tell you about postpartum HERE!
 I hope you find some comfort from my page and connect with me so we can keep in touch.
 Alright- now on to the post you came here for!

 This site may contain affiliate links to products.
 This means, at no additional cost to you, I may receive a commission for purchases made through these links.